-As of March 25, every Georgia resident over the age of 16 is eligible to be vaccinated.
-Only the Pfizer vaccine is approved for those aged 16 or 17.
+Every Georgia resident age 12 and above is eligible to be vaccinated.
+Only the Pfizer vaccine is approved for those aged 12 to 17.

-As of April 13, just 19.6% of Georgia adults are vaccinated, worst in the US, compared to the 28.6% national average.
-States like Alaska, South Dakota, and Maine all exceed 25%, so it’s possible to serve rural communities.
+As of June 17, just 43.5% of Georgia adults are vaccinated, seventh-worst in the US (54.8% national average).
+32 states exceed 50%; South Dakota, New Mexico, and Vermont exceed 60%, so it's possible to serve rural communities.
 Georgia can do better.

 THE CONVERSATION: An open, honest conversation between W. Kamau Bell and doctors, nurses, and researchers that aims to answer people’s questions about COVID-19 vaccines.